lrochette/EC-Admin/README.md

 saveProjects: a simple procdure to export individually all (non plugins) projects to create you own versioning.
 Better to run on a nightly schedule.

-plugin creation: a procedure helps your transform your favorite project into a plugin to make it easier to version and deploy to your production server.
+plugin creation: two different procedures help you transform your favorite project into a plugin to make it easier to version and deploy to your production server.

 performanceMetrics: a procedure to gather a bunch of data about your Commander environment and may help when things start to slow down.

-to install on 4.2.x, simply import the XML file:

-ectool import /path_to/EC-Admin.xml --disableSchedules 1
+changeBannerColor: A procedure to change the color of the banner to easily identify your multiple servers (DEV vs. PROD)

+To install on 4.2.x and later, use the "Install from File/URL" tab in the administration/Plugins or use the "installPlugin" API.
+	ectool  installPlugin EC-Admin.jar

-to install on 4.0.x or later, import the EC_4.0.xml file.
+to install on 4.0.x or 4.1.x, import the EC_4.0.xml file.
 Be aware that some features are not present as the original project makes use of createJobStep() API which was introduced in 4.2.0: